ggtylerr/DSA-Disc-Bot/README.md

 2. Download the repository.
 You can do this through here (GitHub) or through the repl (link above)
 3. Extract it.
 4. In your command prompt / terminal, make sure the selected directory is the same folder as the extracted one and run `npm install`
+  * If you have errors while running this, use Node v14 and run `npm install -g windows-build-tools`.
+Make sure you're running that on PowerShell in admin mode.
+  * If that doesn't work either, run this: `choco install -y visualstudio2019buildtools visualstudio2019-workload-vctools` then this: `npm config set msvs_version 2019` (Do note that this requires [Chocolatey](https://chocolatey.org/))
 5. In config.js, you can make any adjustments you want to make, such as the default prefix.
 Just follow the notes.

 ### The rest of the installation process